MomsFriendlyDevCo/Monoxide-v2/README.md

 monoxide.init()
 ---------------
-Function which waits for all models to finish loading.
+Function which waits for all collections to finish loading.
 This should be called after `.connect()` and before any collections are used.
 Returns a promise.

 monoxide.schema(name, schema, options)
 ---------------------------------
-Declare a model schema.
-All models are automatically available via `monoxide.models`.
+Declare a collections schema.
+All collections are automatically available via `monoxide.collections`.

 Each schema entry has the following properties: